BergenHCI/bergenhci.github.io/ws/designing_with_ai.md

 * TOC
 {:toc}

 Can AI replace or augment human capabilities in design?
-Recent discussions propose that AI-based tools could play significant roles in the interaction process.
-These tools could specify user contexts and requirements and even generate design solutions in both textual and graphical forms.
-However, using AI in creative efforts introduces complexities such as content biases and creativity limitations, meaning, AI may require significant human oversight and may not fully substitute human creativity and intuition.

-Our workshop aims to delve deeper into the potential and practicality of LLMs in design.
+Recently, the claim was made that Large Language Models (LLMs) could work as a *database of human experiences* and be a valuable resource in human-centered design processes.
+If we take this claim at face value it would imply that LLMs could be a proxy for human experiences in terms of representing the needs of future users in an interaction design process.
+Instead of involving human users, we could then have AI-based tools represent the problem space and create the artifacts, such as personas and scenarios, and in this way replace humans and accounts of their experiences in interaction design.

+In this workshop, we want to put this claim to the test.
+We will engage critically, playfully and constructively to explore the limits and potential of using AI-based tool in interaction design.

 We invite researchers, designers, and practitioners to explore:

+- The ideas for how to use AI-based tools in interaction design.
 - The development and effectiveness of AI-based design tools.
 - Strategies to mitigate inherent limitations of LLMs.
 - How well LLMs can represent user experiences and interpret complex problem spaces.